 He was a member of the Garden Prairie United Methodist Church and the Frontier County Farm Bureau.

-Funeral services will be Thursday, 10 a.m., at the Garden Prairie United Methodist Church with the Rev. Richard Sykes officiating.
+Funeral services were today, 10 a.m., at the Garden Prairie United Methodist Church with the Rev. Richard Sykes officiating.
 Interment will be in the Garden Prairie Cemetery north of McCook.

 Memorials may be given in his name.